Mechanical-Advantage/AdvantageScope/docs/tabs/TABLE.md

 ![Robot state table](/docs/img/table-2.png)

-The selected time in the table is sychronized across all tabs.
+The selected time in the table is synchronized across all tabs.
 Click a row to select it, or hover over a row to preview it in any visible pop-up windows.
 Clicking the ↓ button jumps to the selected time (or the time entered in the box).

 ![Jumping to a time](/docs/img/table-3.gif)